avehlies/mindex-java-code-challenge/NOTES.md

     Mockito is a great framework for mocking services in unit tests.

 2. **Add JaCoCo plugin to calculate test code coverage.**
+    Code coverage sits around 97% at time of final commit.

 # Thoughts
 1. The `README.md` shows that the `Employee` JSON schema has `"directReports"` as an array of strings.